pranavdurai10/pranavdurai10/README.md

 Engineer.
 Researcher.
 Builder.

-Building intelligent systems on Earth, with an eye toward what comes next.
+I build intelligent systems on Earth with an eye toward what comes next.

 When I’m not building, you’ll probably find me somewhere on a motorcycle, chasing a new road and a better question.